dwebstersensus/embedded-resources/docs/README_template.md

 ## Installation

-Instructions for how to install your project's build artifacts
+Instructions for how to install/flash your project's build artifacts

 ```
 Examples should be included